webbhuset/elm-json-decode/README.md

         }
 ```

-This reads quite nice.
+This reads quite nicely.
 It's like two paragraphs.

-* In the first paragraph you extract everything you need from the JSON object and
+* In the first paragraph we extract everything we need from the JSON object and
-bind each field to a variable.
+bind each value to a variable.
 Keeping the field decoder and the variable on the same row makes it
 easy to read.
-* Then in the second paragraph you build the Elm type using all collected values.
+* In the second paragraph we build the actual Elm type using all the collected values.

 It kind of maps to natural language: